geojupyter/jupytergis/README.md

 ### Prerequisites

 - JupyterLab (version 3.0 or higher)
-- QGIS installed on your system and its Python modules available in the PATH. e.g. `mamba install -c conda-forge qgis`
+- (OPTIONAL) QGIS installed on your system and its Python modules available in the PATH. e.g. `mamba install -c conda-forge qgis`

 ### Installing JupyterGIS